cferdinandi/form-saver/README.md

 	saveClass: '', // Class to add to save success message <div>
 	deleteClass: '', // Class to add to delete success message <div>
 	initClass: 'js-form-saver', // Class added to `<html>` element when initiated
-	callbackBeforeSave: function () {}, // Function to run before a form is saved
+	callbackBeforeSave: function ( btn, form ) {}, // Function to run before a form is saved
-	callbackAfterSave: function () {}, // Function to run after a form is saved
+	callbackAfterSave: function ( btn, form ) {}, // Function to run after a form is saved
-	callbackBeforeDelete: function () {}, // Function to run before a form is deleted
+	callbackBeforeDelete: function ( btn, form ) {}, // Function to run before a form is deleted
-	callbackAfterDelete: function () {}, // Function to run after a form is deleted
+	callbackAfterDelete: function ( btn, form ) {}, // Function to run after a form is deleted
-	callbackBeforeLoad: function () {}, // Function to run before form data is loaded from storage
+	callbackBeforeLoad: function ( form ) {}, // Function to run before form data is loaded from storage
-	callbackAfterLoad: function () {} // Function to run after form data is loaded from storage });
+	callbackAfterLoad: function ( form ) {} // Function to run after form data is loaded from storage });
 ```